scorpiontornado/Predictive-text-neural-network-3.0/README.md

 ```

 Depending on your computer's specifications, this code could take more than a minute and a half to run.
 After this time, it will launch a pygame window.
-Press and hold the mouse, and move the cursor over the grid to draw the desired character.
+Press and hold the mouse and move the cursor over the grid to draw the desired character.
 Due to limitations with pygame, you may need to move the cursor slower than expected in order to avoid gaps in the drawing.

 #### Running main.py:
 If you want to view the legacy version of the project, run main.py: